pypa/pip-audit/README.md

                         False)
   -o FILE, --output FILE
-                        output results to the given file (default: stdout) --ignore-vuln ID      ignore a specific vulnerability by its vulnerability ID; this option can be used multiple times (default:
+                        output results to the given file (default: stdout) --cyclonedx FILE      write a CycloneDX SBOM to FILE; infer JSON or XML from its extension (default: None) --ignore-vuln ID      ignore a specific vulnerability by its vulnerability ID; this option can be used multiple times (default:
                         [])